Roundabout – driving licence theory

 • Benefits of roundabouts:

-• Safe – the low speeds do not lead to any serious traffic accidents.
+• Safe – the low speeds rarely lead to serious traffic accidents.

 • Easy to understand – it is very rare for cars to go in the wrong direction or to not give way when entering.